Thomas de Maiziere, Germany's interior minister has said that Facebook should be more proactive in removing racist and violent content from its sites:

 If the ASA becomes a statutory body or government agency, the ad industry only has itself to blame.

-of instances over the years of individuals complaining rather flippantly and often downright stupidly about advertisements, resulting in the advertisers having to spend an awful lot of money defending themselves.
-The cost is enormous and even bigger when
+number of instances over the years of individuals complaining rather flippantly and often downright stupidly about advertisements, resulting in the advertisers having to spend an awful lot of money defending themselves.
+The cost is enormous and

 He will join the communications watchdog in October as it prepares to assume responsibility for overseeing the regulation of the BBC .